manigandancodes/100-days-of-code/log.md

 **Today's Progress**: Learnt More CSS and Javascript.

 **What did I do?😃:** Today I learnt to use sass, Javascript's 'this' keyword and arrow function.
 Also learned react basics.
 React is really fun.

+ ### Day 5: November 7, 2019

+**Today's Progress**: Had so much fun with ReactJs.

+**What did I do?😃:** Today I had a hard time understanding some react concepts, so I watched the same video for about two hours, yeah it's too long but it's worth spending my time for something that I love♥️.